ATL Inclusive: A Special Needs Resource Guide

-Finding help for a child with special needs can be challenging.
+Finding help for a child with special needs or learning differences can be challenging.
 Here are resources to help you along the journey.

 For more than 30 years, Autism Learning Partners (ALP) has served as a leader in the field of Autism and developmental disabilities.
 Clinical teams provide ABA and ancillary medical services in 15 states across the country.

 Center Academy provides individualized attention and support from teachers who understand the students.
 Their mission is to develop self-confidence, motivation and academic skills.
 Founded in 1968.
 Fully accredited.
 College prep environment for different learning styles.
 Grades 4-12.

 ChanceLight’s skilled therapists work with families throughout Georgia to deliver individualized services to children up to age 21 diagnosed with Autism spectrum disorder.
 They utilize ABA therapy, which is widely recognized as the most effective, evidence based treatment and develop a customized treatment plan to make the greatest positive impact on each child.

 Marcus Autism Center is dedicated to helping children and adolescents with autism spectrum disorder (ASD).
 We provide comprehensive evaluations, diagnostic services, behavioral therapy and research programs to families living with ASD.

 Circus Arts Therapy

 The research based Circus Arts Therapy® Fitness and play therapy program for children and teens with learning differences focuses on helping clients who need extra support in areas of social thinking, motor control, impulse control, sensory processing differences, emotional regulation, self-esteem, body image, managing anxiety, managing frustration and fear of heights.

 College prep academics for special needs students with Asperger’s, ADD, ADHD and other learning differences.
 Fully accredited with small classes.
 Cumberland Academy is an exceptional school for exceptional students.
 Grades 4-12.